alcionai/corso/website/docs/setup/repos.md

 </Tabs>

 ### Remarks

-* Corso repositories on local/network storage are easy to setup and can be suitable for smaller scale projects or testing environments.
+* Corso repositories on local/network storage are quick to setup and can be suitable for smaller scale projects or testing environments.
 However, they don't offer the same level of interoperability as a S3 compatible object storage.
+* Repository `--prefix` options are not supported.
+* Repository dirs are created with `0700` permission mode.
+Files are created with `0600`.